benjaminzwhite/reasoning-models/README.md

 - [ACC: Compiling Agent Trajectories for Long-Context Training](https://arxiv.org/abs/2605.21850)
 - [SkillOpt: Executive Strategy for Self-Evolving Agent Skills](https://arxiv.org/abs/2605.23904)
 - [Language Models Need Sleep](https://arxiv.org/abs/2605.26099) - "Transformer-based large language models are increasingly used for long-horizon tasks; however, their attention mechanism scales poorly with context length.
 To handle this, we study a sleep-like consolidation mechanism in which a model periodically converts recent context into persistent fast weights before clearing its key-value cache."
+- [Efficient Agentic Reinforcement Learning with On-Policy Intrinsic Knowledge Boundary Enhancement](https://arxiv.org/abs/2605.26952) - routing related maybe; "In this paper, we propose AKBE (Agentic Knowledge Boundary Enhancement), an on-policy method that dynamically probes the model's intrinsic knowledge boundary through dual-path (with-tool and no-tool) rollouts during training.
+We define the knowledge boundary as the per-instance determination of whether tools are required and the minimum tool calls necessary.
+By comparing correctness across paths, AKBE categorizes trajectories and constructs targeted supervisory signals that guide efficient tool-use patterns for each question."

 #### Topic - Routing